Bearded dragons are omnivores and eat a variety of vegetables, fruits and insects.

 Because of these reasons, many beardies are not ready to eat first thing in the morning.
 Bearded dragons should always be fed in the afternoon.

-Cold temperatures are a common reason for a bearded dragon to not eat, but it can be fixed easily.
+Cold temperatures are a common reason for a bearded dragon to not eat, but that can be fixed easily.
 Consistently low temperatures can lead to more serious illnesses.
 If your dragon is wheezing or has discharge from its nose and mouth, it may have a respiratory infection and should be taken to a vet.

 Impaction happens when food, or any item, gets stuck in your beardie’s intestinal tract and causes a blockage.
 This blockage is highly uncomfortable and leads to a bearded dragon not eating.